 You will find that you feel very little to no pain during the hair transplant surgery and slight to moderate discomfort during the initial 5 – 10 minutes when the anaesthesia is being injected.
 You may feel some discomfort after the procedure but that will be controlled by the medication supplied to you.

-How Long Will A Hair Transplant Procedure Take?
+How Long Will A Hair Transplant Procedure in Singapore Take?

 Depending on the number of grafts, it typically takes 6 – 9 hours with a lunch break in between.